 "The Norfolk Towne Assembly promotes an understanding

-of Early American music, dance, and social culture in the
+of American society and culture in the

-Revolutionary and Early Republic (1770 - 1830) eras
+Early Republic (1785 - 1830) era

-through research, public performance, social history talks,
+through historic dance performance, social history talks,

 and other Living History interpretive activities."

 The Norfolk Towne Assembly (NTA) has a variety of programs designed for the education of our members and the public.
 These include:

 Historically, social dance was an extremely important part of the lives of the people of North America.
 While Balls were primarily the realm of the well-to-do, people of lesser financial means danced in taverns, and inns throughout the young United States.
 During the Revolutionary War and the War of 1812, soldiers in camp and sailors onboard ship often danced with each other to help pass the time.

 The Norfolk Towne Assembly (NTA) has provided period dance demos, usually combined with some simple audience participation dances, to service clubs, youth organizations, historic sites and living history events.
 These demos, particularly the audience participation part, are always popular.
 These dance programs are tailored, as appropriate to the situation, and to represent all levels of society, from the Gentry to the working class.